mallochio/TraderBot/README.md

 Note: 💔 Work in progress.
-This is just a fun project I'm making for learning purposes.
-It is most definitely not intended for real-world trading!
+This is just for learning purposes, and definitely not intended for real-world trading!

 # TraderBot